Northern Sardinia

 The official language is Italian, and Sardinian (limba sarda) is spoken in parallel, particularly inland and in Barbagia.
 English is understood in tourist areas (Costa Smeralda, Cagliari, Alghero) but remains limited inland.
 French is sometimes understood in upscale agriturismi.
 Learning a few Italian words (grazie, prego, buongiorno) is always appreciated.

-Sardinia is one of Italy's safest regions, with one of the country's lowest crime rates.
+Sardinia is one of Italy's safest regions, with one of the country's lowest crime rates, one of the peninsula's most peaceful regions.
 Sardinians are known for their pride, reserve, and sense of hospitality.
-Solo female travelers are safe.
-The main risks concern driving on winding secondary roads and swimming (currents in some Ogliastra coves).
+Solo female travelers are safe, including in the remote villages of Barbagia.
+The main risks concern driving on secondary roads, often winding and poorly lit at night (watch for wandering animals in the hinterland), and swimming in some Ogliastra coves (Cala Mariolu, Cala Goloritzé), where currents can form, it's best to follow local guidance and avoid swimming far from shore unsupervised.
+No area of the island is off-limits to tourists.

-Renting a car is essential in Sardinia — public transport is limited and the most magical sites are often at the end of a secondary road.
-For travelers who prefer not to drive, I can organize a private driver.
-Ferries to Maddalena, Asinara, Carloforte, or Sant'Antioco are frequent in season.
-Trains are anecdotal (one single tourist train, the Trenino Verde, that crosses the hinterland).
+Renting a car is essential in Sardinia, public transport is limited and the most magical sites (Ogliastra coves, Barbagia villages) are often at the end of a secondary road.
+The road network is generally good, but secondary roads are winding, better to allow extra time between stops rather than stacking up long drives in a single day.
+For travelers who prefer not to drive, I can organize a private driver for all or part of the trip.
+Ferries to Maddalena, Asinara, Carloforte, or Sant'Antioco are frequent in season, and a fast ferry also links Bonifacio in Corsica to Santa Teresa Gallura in 1 hour for those wishing to combine both islands.
+Trains remain anecdotal, with a single tourist train, the Trenino Verde, that crosses the hinterland at low speed for the pleasure of the ride rather than efficiency.

 Yes, essential.
 Distances may seem short, but secondary roads are winding (allow extra time).
 Go for a compact car (village alleys are narrow) with full insurance.
 A French driving license is valid.
 Avoid driving at night in the hinterland (wandering animals).